yanglifan/modern-spring-demo/README.md

 https://github.com/spring-projects/spring-boot/blob/master/spring-boot-tools/spring-boot-loader/src/main/java/org/springframework/boot/loader/JarLauncher.java

 `JarLauncher` just invokes the class which is specified by `Start-Class` in `MANIFEST.MF`.
-In this demo, `Start-Class` is `com.github.yanglifan.demo.springboot.SpringBootDemoApplication`.
-Like most of Spring Boot applications, in `main` method of `SpringBootDemoApplication`, `SpringApplication.run(SpringBootDemoApplication.class, args)` is invoked.
+In this demo, `Start-Class` is `com.github.yanglifan.demo.modernspring.ModernSpringDemoApplication`.
+Like most of Spring Boot applications, in `main` method of `ModernSpringDemoApplication`, `SpringApplication.run(ModernSpringDemoApplication.class, args)` is invoked.

 ### The 1st important method of the class `SpringApplication`
 The first important method is `initialize(Object[] sources)`.
 This method is invoked by `SpringApplication` constructor.